iacore/beelzebub/klamp.works/_posts/2015-08-14-wardriving-2-software.md

 layout: post
 title:  Wardriving Part 2 - Software
 date: 2015-08-14 20:34:32
-permalink: wardriving2
 categories:
 ---
-[Part 1]({{ site.baseurl }}/wardriving1) of this series contains an overview of a practical hardware configuration for wardriving.
+Part 1 of this series contains an overview of a practical hardware configuration for wardriving.
 This part will cover the software component of that setup.

 Operating System
 ===